 2 - Cameras in Disguise

 When checking for surveillance, criminals tend to look for the familiar bullet or dome shape cameras and look past the unexpected.
-Using a disguised under-cover camera that looks like a smoke detector, a PIR alarm sensor, blank light switch plates, or even fire sprinkler heads can do the job.
+Using a disguised under-cover camera that looks like a smoke detector, an alarm motion sensor, blank light switch plates, or even fire sprinkler heads can do the job.